-The number of boats with snapper-grouper permits has exhibited a mostly downward trend since 1999 (1,251 permits).
+The number of boats with snapper grouper permits has exhibited a mostly downward trend since 1999 (1,251 permits).
 There were 1,059 permits in 2003 and 877 in 2007 (Table 3-6).
-Two types of permits were created with the limited access program for the snapper-grouper fishery that was implemented in 1998.
+Two types of permits were created with the limited access program for the snapper grouper fishery that was implemented in 1998.
 The number of transferable permits that allow an unlimited harvest per trip was 828 in 2003 and 718 in 2007 compared with 938 in 1999.
-The number of vessels with non-transferable permits with a 225-pound trip limit declined year-by-year from 313 in 1999 to 213 in 2003 and 159 in 2007.
+The number of vessels with non-transferable permits with a 225-pound trip limit declined year-by-year from 313 in 1999 to 213 in 2003 and 159 in

+2007.
 The number of transferable permits declined, in part, because new entrants into the fishery must buy two permits and retire one as the condition for entry into the fishery.
-Furthermore, it is likely that the number of vessels in the snapper-grouper fishery declined for economic reasons.
+Furthermore, it is likely that the number of vessels in the snapper grouper fishery declined for economic reasons.
 For example, fuel prices doubled between 2003 and 2005 and continued to increase through mid-2008.
-By contrast, average annual prices for species in the snapper-grouper management unit were relatively flat (Table 3-3, average annual prices represented by the ratio of annual commercial revenues to landings in current year dollars).
-The number of fish dealers with permits to operate in the snappergrouper fishery reached a maximum in 2003 (271) and has declined since then (Table 3-4, data through 2006).
+By contrast, average annual prices for species in the snapper grouper management unit were relatively flat (Table 3-3, average annual prices represented by the ratio of annual commercial revenues to landings in current year dollars).
+The number of fish dealers with permits to operate in the snapper grouper fishery reached a maximum in 2003 (271) and has declined since then (Table 3-4, data through 2006).

-From 2003 through 2007, an average of 890 boats averaged 14,665 trips per year on which at least one pound of snapper-grouper species was landed (Table 3-4).
-On average, 246 boats landed 101 - 1,000 pounds of snapper-grouper species annually; 245 boats landed 1,001 - 5,000 pounds; 87 boats landed 5,001 - 10,000 pounds; 134 boats landed 10,001 - 50,000 pounds; and 27 boats landed at least 50,000 pounds of snapper-grouper species.
+From 2003 through 2007, an average of 890 boats averaged 14,665 trips per year on which at least one pound of snapper grouper species was landed (Table 3-4).
+On average, 246 boats landed 101 - 1,000 pounds of snapper grouper species annually; 245 boats landed 1,001 - 5,000 pounds; 87 boats landed 5,001 - 10,000 pounds; 134 boats landed 10,001 - 50,000 pounds; and 27 boats landed at least 50,000 pounds of snapper grouper species.

-3.6.1.2 Northeast Commercial Fishing for Snapper Grouper
+3.6.1.3 Northeast Commercial Fishery for Snapper grouper

 Along the U.S. Atlantic coast, commercial landings of snapper grouper species occur mostly in North Carolina through the Florida east coast, and the fisheries are managed in this geographic context by the South Atlantic Fishery Management Council (SAFMC).
 However, some commercial fishing for snapper grouper does occur farther north.
 The landings in northeast Atlantic states are predominantly black sea bass, golden tilefish and scup, for which the fisheries are managed by the New England and Middle Atlantic Fishery Management Councils.2 Approximately 1-4 percent of the total is for species that have been managed traditionally within the geographic context of southeast fisheries by the SAFMC.
-In concert with the other two councils, the SAFMC is exploring options to manage the fisheries for these species as one unit throughout the geographic range of the stock(s), as recently required under the Magnuson Stevens Act and other law.

 The analysis in this section is based on the NOAA Fisheries, Northeast Fisheries Science Center's (Woods Hole, MA) Commercial Fisheries Data Base (CFDBS).
-Excluding the three leading CFDBS-reported species of snapper grouper (black sea bass, golden tilefish and scup), landings are summarized by region (New England, Middle Atlantic and North Carolina) for species, gear and area fished.
-Next data are summarized for trips and vessels.
-All summaries are for trips with landings of more than one pound of snapper grouper.
+Excluding the three leading CFDBS-reported species of snapper grouper (black sea bass, golden tilefish and scup), landings are summarized by region (New England, Middle Atlantic and North Carolina) for species, gear, and area fished.
+Next, data are summarized for trips and vessels.
+All summaries are for trips with landings of at least one pound of snapper grouper.